Toronto Zoo: 2000s

 In May 2007, Dinosaurs Alive opened, which featured 18 animated dinosaur models and life-size skeleton replicas.
 It featured the largest T-Rex model in North America.
 This exhibit was enjoyed by over 600,000 visitors and was included with zoo admission.
 The exhibit closed in October 2007.

 On August 21, 2007, the polar bear, llama, Dall sheep and mara exhibits were closed for the construction of the new 10 acre Tundra Trek area.
 Tundra Trek featured new exhibits for the polar bears, reindeer, and Arctic wolves, as well as new additions to the zoo, such as Arctic foxes, snow geese and snowy owls.
 Returning to the zoo to take up residence in the new polar bear exhibit were three orphaned polar bears initially raised at the zoo and named by the community: Aurora, Nikita, and Inukshuk.
 The Tundra Trek opened on August 1, 2009.

 On May 16, 2008, Stingray Bay opened for the first time.
-This interactive exhibit allowed the public to touch, feel, and feed live stingrays.
+This interactive exhibit allowed the public to touch, feel, and feed live stingrays with their stingers removed.
 The exhibit returned to the zoo on a regular basis but closed permanently on October 8, 2012, to make room for the Giant Panda Research Center.
 In September 2008, the Toronto Zoo Board approved a motion to dissolve the Toronto Zoo Foundation and bring fundraising and development in-house.
 All parties agreed to the transfer of existing donor funds to the Toronto Community Foundation.

-On August 15, 2009, the Toronto Zoo celebrated its 35-year anniversary.
+On August 15, 2009, the Toronto Zoo celebrated its 35th anniversary.
 During that weekend, the public got to learn about some of the zoo's oldest residents, including Marg the demoiselle crane and Monty the West African dwarf crocodile.

 On September 9, 2009, the south side of the African Rainforest Pavilion was closed for construction.
-The pavilion opened in early 2011, with new exhibits for pygmy hippos, red river hogs, an African softshell turtle, and ring-tailed lemurs replacing the mandrills, as well as a variety of exhibits for fish and reptiles.
+The pavilion reopened in early 2011, with new exhibits for pygmy hippos, red river hogs, an African softshell turtle, and ring-tailed lemurs replacing the mandrills, as well as a variety of exhibits for fish and reptiles.